Please ensure Javascript is enabled for purposes of website accessibility

 ""

-This is the textbook we use extensively on the course.
+This is the textbook we will use extensively on the course.
 The cost is around £45 (some used ones are available if you are quick!) but it covers the two years.
-Not a substitute but also useful is a revision guide (around £22).
-Make sure it’s the AQA version – ISBN numbers below.
+Make sure you pick up the sixth edition (2026 version)!
+A sticker on the front page will tell you if it is the correct year.

 If you’d like to do some more activities, then have a go at this Aldi Case Study which has been specially written for Year 11s moving into Year 12 by the Time2 Resources website.